 8 Ways to Cope If You Can't See Family and Friends This Holiday Season

-The first year of this new decade has been full of anxiety, stress, frustration, confusion, fear, and disappointments.
-For many people, it’s meant losing a job—or a loved one.
-For others, it’s forced them to make difficult decisions about significant life events, like canceling their wedding or giving birth alone.
-No matter how the coronavirus pandemic has shaped and changed your life, it’s safe to say that everyone has had a lack of celebrations this year, with virtual birthday parties, vow exchanges, and graduations taking the place of in-person gatherings.
+The start of this new decade has been full of anxiety, stress, frustration, confusion, fear, and disappointments.
+For many people, it's meant losing a job—or a loved one.
+For others, it's forced them to make difficult decisions about significant life events, like canceling their wedding or giving birth alone.
+No matter how the coronavirus pandemic, vaccine inconsistencies, and never-ending variants have impacted your life, it's safe to say that everyone has experienced a lack of celebrations lately, with virtual birthday parties, vow exchanges, and graduations often taking the place of in-person gatherings.

-As we inch closer to a much-anticipated holiday season, many people may feel emotional.
-After all, what will the holidays be like if we can’t see our family face-to-face?
-Or if we can’t meet our friends for our annual holiday gift exchange or happy hour?
-With CDC guidelines encouraging people to avoid holiday travel and large gatherings, there’s a chance we’ll find out what small-scale, solitary holidays look like sooner rather than later.
+As we enter a much-anticipated holiday season, many people may feel emotional.
+After all, what will the holidays be like if you still can't see your family face-to-face?
+Or if you can't meet friends for an annual holiday gift exchange or happy hour?
+Many are still anxious about gathering, especially those who are older or immunocompromised.
+Others remain hesitant to get vaccinated.
+News of new variants keeps upending any chance for an optimistic outlook on things.
+And with CDC guidelines encouraging people to avoid holiday travel and large gatherings without proof of vaccination and negative COVID-19 tests, there's a chance your holidays won't look quite like you'd typically expect.